What Is Norovirus?

 A Norovirus is a virus that causes stomach illness.
 This virus is the most common cause (besides bacteria) of what is referred to as stomach flu, attributing to about 90% of occurrences.
 It may also be the contributor of about half of all outbreaks from food.
 Although commonly referred to as stomach flu,this virus actually is not related to influenza (flu).
 Norovirus is often called "food poisoning" as well as "winter vomiting disease".
+Regardless of what you call it, if you get it, you will wish you hadn't!

 People who get the norovirus

 The norovirus infection isn't limited to certain age groups.
 People of all ages are affected by this virus.
 Some of the ways that this virus is transmitted are: contact with infected person, contaminated food, and contact with surfaces that are contaminated.
 The illness from norovirus usually lasts 24-48 hours and is not too serious for most healthy adult people.
 It can be more serious for the elderly, children, and persons who have weakened immune systems.
+Although it usually is not considered too serious, it can be very unpleasant.
+Additionally, you must be aware of any complications that may arise as a result of the illness.

 Confined areas and places where people are coming into contact with each other are places where norovirus more commonly occurs.
 Classrooms, dorms, prisons, and care facilities are all examples of favorable locations for norovirus to spread.
 The virus spreads fast, potentially infecting many people in outbreaks.
 An infected person is contagious from the point they feel ill until three days or more after they recover from the illness.